iperi/iperi-overlay/README.md

 ### Mask repository for security
 The main advantage of masking is that no unwanted packages from repository will conflict with official portage tree during system updates.

-Make sure that `/etc/portage/package.mask`, `/etc/portage/package.unmask` exists, and are directories.
+Make sure that `/etc/portage/package.mask`, `/etc/portage/package.unmask` exist, and are directories.
 Mask all packages from repository:

     # echo "*/*::iperi-overlay" >> /etc/portage/package.mask/iperi-overlay